efwatts/LRP_Troubleshooting/03_transcriptome_summary/README.md

 conda deactivate
 ```
+Note, a recent version issue seems to be causing an error.
+I added another python script that should address the error.
+Will revisit these instructions in the future.
 ## Next go to [ORF-Calling module](https://github.com/efwatts/LRP_Troubleshooting/tree/main/04_orf-calling)
 ### Note: the [CPAT module](https://github.com/efwatts/LRP_Troubleshooting/tree/main/03_CPAT) or [Six Frame Translation module](https://github.com/efwatts/LRP_Troubleshooting/tree/main/03_six_frame_translation) can be done at this stage as well.